bgno1/sds_rebalance/README.md

 - The `sds_balanced.yaml` is the dataset used for training and can either be `sds.yaml` (original split) or `sds_balanced.yaml` (rebalanced split).
 Both YAML files are available in the `dataset/yolov8` directory of this repository.

-- All models are trained using the original and re-partitioned training and validation annotations.
-Validation results, evaluated on the [SeaDronesSee Leaderboard](https://macvi.org/leaderboard/airborne/seadronessee/object-detection), demonstrate noticeable performance improvements.

 ## References